 The reintroduction program is going through many changes.
-For example, as part of program expansion, fry have been released into Okanagan Lake and preparations are being made to produce effective passage into Okanagan Lake through Penticton Dam.
+For example, as part of program expansion, fry have been released into Okanagan Lake and preparations are being made to allow unimpeded passage of anadromous sockeye into Okanagan Lake through Penticton Dam.
 In addition, methods to collect adults for broodstock that are returning to the hatchery outfall at Shingle Creek are being considered.
-Current and historical annual release numbers can be found in Table 15.
+Current and historical annual release numbers can be found in Table 16.

-5.3.6 Coho Protection Program
+5.3.5 Coho Protection Program